CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ![](.././media/10.png)

-4. Change the cpu request from 250 to **280** in line 72 and then from the buttom click on **Commit changes** to save the chnages in cpu request.
+4. Change the cpu request from 250 to **280** in line 72 and then scroll down to the buttom and click on **Commit changes** to confirm the changes to cpu request.

    ![](.././media/11.png)